 Overview of Online Payments.
-Online Payments allow you to initiate transactions online using a Google Pay button or other Google Pay functionality.
+Online Payments allow you to initiate transactions online using a Google Pay button or other Google Pay functions.

 Information Sharing for Mobile Payments and Online Payments.
-Capital One may share information about your Mobile Payment and Online Payment transactions with Google as described in Section 1.
-In addition, by activating your Capital One Card for Mobile Payments and Online Payments, you authorize Capital One to share your information with certain third parties, including the payment networks, to enable and improve the Google Pay services.
+Capital One may share information about your Mobile or Online Payments with Google as described in Section 1.
+When you activate your Card for Mobile and Online Payments, you authorize us to share your information with certain third parties.
+This includes the payment networks to enable and improve the Google Pay services.

-VCN Payments: Virtual Card Numbers in the Autofill feature of the Google Chrome browser and in Android mobile applications
+VCN Payments: Virtual Card Numbers in the Autofill feature of Google Chrome browser and Android mobile applications

 This section applies if you use Google Pay to make VCN Payments.

-Use of Virtual Card Numbers for Transactions.
-VCNs can be used to make purchases and initiate other transactions under the previously disclosed terms of your Card account.
-Do not share (e.g., screenshot) your VCNs or allow others to use the feature.
+Use of VCNs for Transactions.
+You can use VCNs to make purchases and initiate other transactions under the terms of your Card account.
+You should protect your VCNs like you would protect your actual credit card information.
+Do not share (e.g., screenshot) your VCNs.
+And don’t allow others to use the feature.

 Autofill in the Google Chrome Browser and in Android Mobile Applications.
-The Google Chrome browser and Android Mobile Application Autofill feature automatically detects online check out processes and gives you the option to pre-fill a VCN, making online checkout a breeze.
+The Google Chrome browser and Android Mobile Application Autofill feature detects when you’re checking out online.
+It will give you the option to pre-fill a VCN.
+This makes online checkout easier.

 Repeat Usage/Recurring Transactions.
-VCNs can be used multiple times (e.g., for repeat use or recurring charges).
-If your actual card number is replaced (e.g., if you lose your actual card or it expires, and we send you one with a new number), your VCNs will continue to work.
+You can use VCNs multiple times (like for recurring or repeat charges).
+If your actual card is replaced for any reason and we send you one with a new number, your VCNs will continue to work.
 Note that VCNs created for VCN Payments will continue to work after you remove your Card from Google Pay if the VCN is stored on file with a merchant.
 See Subsection G to learn more about managing your VCNs.

-Virtual Card Number Merchant Binding.
-VCNs are “bound” to a specific merchant or a specific family of merchants, meaning that the VCN can only be used at that merchant.
-If any other merchant tries to process a transaction on that VCN, we will decline the transaction.
-For example, a VCN you create to buy a hat from the Hat Store should work at the Hat Store but not work at the Shoe Store.
-Note that it may not be possible to create merchant specific VCNs in certain scenarios.
+Merchant Binding.
+VCNs are “bound” to a specific merchant (or family of merchants).
+This means the VCN can only be used at that merchant.
+If any other merchant tries to process a transaction with that VCN, we will decline it.
+So a VCN you create to buy a hat from Merchant A will only work there.
+Not at Merchant B. It may not be possible to create a VCN for every merchant.

 Managing VCNs.
-You can manage your VCNs from the CapitalOne.com website and may have the option to block future transactions (“lock” or “delete”) on a specific VCN.
-When you lock a VCN, it will instantly block all new purchases using that VCN.
-Some activities may continue after you lock or delete a VCN, including returns, credits, payments, interest, dispute adjustments, other account fees, purchase transactions during system downtime, and certain other exempted transactions.
+You can manage your VCNs at CapitalOne.com.
+You may have the option to block future transactions (“lock” or “delete”) on a specific VCN.
+When you lock a VCN, it will instantly block new purchases using that VCN.
+Some activities may continue after you lock or delete a VCN.
+This includes returns, credits, payments, interest, dispute adjustments, other account fees, purchase transactions during system downtime, and certain other transactions.
 We may offer additional VCN management options.
 Always review your Card account statements to ensure that all transactions are correct.

 Information Sharing for VCN Payments.
 Capital One may share information about your VCN Payment transactions with Google as described in Section 1.